GhentCDH/Omeka-S-module-SplitFile/README.md

 # Split File

-Split files into their component pages.
+Split multipage files into their component pages.

+For example, if have an item containing one ten-page file, you can use this module to split it into ten one-page files assigned to the same item.

 This module is not optimized to split very large multipage files.
-It was tested on and should only be used for files under 90 MB.
+It was tested on and should be used for files under 90 MB.
 Larger files should be split using other tools and added to Omeka separately.

 ## PDF Splitters: